harsh-sset/checksum-code/docs/solutions.md

 # Solutions & Use Cases

-This guide provides complete, ready-to-use solutions for common automation scenarios with Claude Code Action.
+This guide provides complete, ready-to-use solutions for common automation scenarios with Checksum Code Action.
 Each solution includes working examples, configuration details, and expected outcomes.

 ## 📋 Table of Contents